gwangjinkim/regreplaceR/README.md

 # regregplaceR

-This R package provides powerful regex tools to extract, match, and replace named groups in strings.
+This R package provides some regex tools to extract, match, and replace named regex groups in strings.
-It contains in addition to functions a `R6` class which allows for easy handling of regex-based string manipulation tasks.
+It contains in addition to 3 little functions a `R6` class which allows for easy handling of regex-based string manipulation tasks.

 ## Installation